mikeperry-tor/vanguards/README_SECURITY.md

 ## Adversaries: Local

-Local adversaries include your ISP, hosting provider, or VPN, as well as the ISP or hosting provider of the entry relays you use to connect to the Tor network, and any other ISPs and routers along your path to the Tor network.
+Local adversaries include your WiFi router administrator, your ISP, hosting provider, or VPN, as well as the ISP or hosting provider of the entry relays you use to connect to the Tor network, and any other ISPs and routers along your path to the Tor network.